-Last year in late August, I had some tough conversations with a client who insisted that he HAD to submit his applications in Round 1.
+One year in late August, I had some tough conversations with a client who insisted that he HAD to submit his applications in Round 1.
 He didn’t have a test score that he was at peace with; in fact, he had cancelled several GMAT scores.
 In addition, his essays weren’t close to being ready.
-In the end, he waited until Round 2 to submit his applications and will matriculate at the Stanford Graduate School of Business this fall.
+In the end, he waited until Round 2 to submit his applications and was accepted to the Stanford Graduate School of Business in Round 2.

 Go through the following checklists as you consider whether you are ready to submit MBA applications in Round 1.

 Are You a STRONG Applicant? (aka Are YOU Ready?)

 When looking at class profiles for top business schools, you begin to see trends.
 If your profile doesn’t stack up, perhaps you need to wait another few months or even until next year to apply.
 Answer the following:

 - Yes/No – My test score (GMAT or GRE) is within the 80% range of at least one program.

 - Yes/No – I am prepared for the quantitative rigor of a graduate business school program.

 - Yes/No – My English language skills will allow me to prepare for class, be an active participant, and be confident that I can respond to a dreaded cold call.

 - Yes/No – I have at least two years of work experience that demonstrates my progress and contribution over time.

 - Yes/No – I have functional skills or industry knowledge that will allow me to contribute both in class and to group projects.